On Russia's border with Ukraine, fighters and military gear move freely

 Russia denies the existence of training camps for Ukraine separatists.
 A spokesman for the border guard, Vasily Malayev, said the camp in question was a border guard unit.

-In late July armored personnel carriers and a military truck were seen moving through the camp.
+In late July armoured personnel carriers and a military truck were seen moving through the camp.
 Two cars drove away carrying men in camouflage T-shirts.

 “This is an agricultural area and traces of caterpillars don’t necessarily mean tank maneuvers.
 A tractor may have gone there.”